 Your premium may be 10-15 times higher compared to your term life policy premiums when you convert to a whole life policy.
 That’s the cost to convert from term to permanent life insurance.
 Converting to whole life will make your premiums higher because whole life insurance costs more.

-But, if you need life insurance when you have health issues, converting to a whole life policy will likely be cheaper than to apply for a new term insurance policy.
+But, if you need life insurance when you have health issues, converting term life to a whole life policy will likely be cheaper than to apply for a new term insurance policy.

 You’re 60 years old, and you bought a term life insurance policy 15 years ago.
 When you bought the policy, you are rated “Preferred” because you were in excellent health.
 But now you have hypertension and diabetes.
 It will be impossible to get the same preferred rating today.